kbase/collections/design/core_collection_operations.md

       the equality part of the index.
 If you want to filter inactive versions, you need a separate index without the activity state in the equality part of the index.
     * Also generally more complex than the proposed schema.
-  * Have the service manage the collection version with a monotonically increasing version, like `workspace_deluxe` or `sample_service`
-    * This approach is much more complex and is not necessary for the use case proposed here.
-It also has the filtering drawback as mentioned above.

 ### Endpoints